RechardLLee/refly-docs/guide/crash-course.md

-# Getting Started
+# Crash Course

-## How to Register/Login?

-Visit https://refly.ai/, click "Get Started" and authorize login with Google or Github.

-## System Requirements

-Refly is a browser-based online product that can be opened in any operating system using Google/Chrome browser, and other browsers such as Microsoft Edge, Firefox, or Arc browser are also supported.

-## Basic Feature Guide

-Let's understand Refly's core usage process through a user story, such as creating an article about the newly released "OpenAI Sora".
+Let's understand how Refly works at its core through a user story, such as creating an article about the newly released "OpenAI Sora".

+## Register/Login

+First, visit https://refly.ai/, and complete account registration or login by logging in and authorizing via email, Google, or GitHub.

-### Organizing Creative Ideas with Free Canvas
+## Organizing Creative Ideas with Free Canvas

-First, you can generate various questions about Sora-related technologies on Refly's **free canvas**, then understand the implementation principles of each part.
+After entering the Refly app, you can generate various questions about Sora-related technologies on Refly's **free canvas**, then understand the implementation principles of each part.
 Once you have a basic understanding of Sora's technology and product, you can continue to ask follow-up questions based on certain node topics, dive deeper, and understand more advanced concepts step by step.

 What's more amazing is that each step represents your free-flowing questioning and thinking process, and these processes don't interfere with each other unless you manually ask questions based on a certain node or add it to the context (**"Add to Context/Follow-up" floating on each node**).
-This provides you with **the ability to ask in-depth questions based on a specific topic or think freely based on multiple topics** - very flexible!
+This provides you with **the ability to ask in-depth questions based on a specific topic or think freely based on multiple topics**, which is very flexible!

 ![generate-outline](/images/generate-outline.png)

-### Using Built-in AI Search or Uploading Writing Materials
+## Using Built-in AI Search or Uploading Writing Materials

 Once you have a general understanding of Sora's principles and derived technologies, you can start preparing your creation materials!
 Click the floating button on the left side of Refly, select the second button "Add Resource", and you can add interesting materials to the free canvas through **online search**, copying webpage links, or plain text for later research.